-Net interest and trading income in the Corporate segment includes the net result of managing liquidity and funding for the MBL Group, earnings on capital, non-trading derivative volatility and fair value movements on investments held to hedge liabilities under the Directors' Profit Share plan.
+Net interest and trading income in the Corporate segment includes the net result of managing liquidity and funding for the MBL Group, earnings on capital and accounting volatility arising from movements in underlying rates relating to economically hedged positions where designated hedge accounting is unable to be achieved for accounting purposes.

-Net interest and trading income of A\$258 million for the year ended March 31, 2015 increased significantly from A\$124 million in the prior fiscal year mainly due to an increase in income from internal funding arrangements as a result of business growth across the MBL Group, the refinancing of higher margin debt and favorable non-trading derivative volatility during the year.
+Net interest and trading income of A\$258 million for the year ended March 31, 2015 increased significantly from A\$124 million in the prior fiscal year mainly due to an increase in income from internal funding arrangements as a result of business growth across the MBL Group, the refinancing of higher margin debt and favorable nontrading derivative volatility during the year.
 The Corporate segment is exposed to accounting volatility in relation to economically hedged positions that do not qualify for hedge accounting.

 Year e

-Mar 15 Mar 15 Mar 14
+Mar 15 Mar 14 Movement

-- A\$m A\$m %
+A\$m A\$m %

 Base fees 39 47 (17)

 Performance fees - - -

 Mergers and acquisitions, advisory and underwriting fees 43 39 10

 Brokerage and commissions 408 465 (12)

 Other fee and commission income 404 227 78

 Total fee and commission income 894 778 15